sunkashing/BiliBili-video-downloader/README.md

 ### Prerequisites

 **Note:**
-The following dependencies are necessary for Windows user(not using GUI):
+The following dependencies are necessary for Windows user(not using Executable):

 * **[Python](https://www.python.org/downloads/)**  3.2 or above
 * **[FFmpeg](https://www.ffmpeg.org/)** 1.0 or above